romjacket/skeletonKey/site/ReadMe.md

 ###########################################

-# Developing and forking skeletonKey
+# DEVELOPING AND FORKING SKELETONKEY

 SKey-Deploy.exe:

-To deploy your own installer, binary and github-website you will need a [github account](https://github.com/join) and a [token](https://github.com/settings/tokens).
+You are free to deploy your own installer, binary and github-website

+You will need a [github account](https://github.com/join) and a [token](https://github.com/settings/tokens).

 ###########################################

 License information:

 This software is for personal, non-commercial use only.
-You may not deploy or distribute this tool in any manner which facilitates financial profit.
+You may not compile, deploy or distribute skeletonKey in any manner which facilitates financial profit.
-You may not distribute this tool to include any additional closed-source software.
+You may not compile, deploy or distribute skeletonKey in any manner which facilitates piracy.

-In no way may you deploy this tool to promote piracy.

-You must include this readme file when distributing any binary.
+You must include this unaltered readme along with any binary.

-You may not modify this readme file or any other included license file in any manner not created or modified via the original deployment tool.